SahidBit/SahidBit/README.md

 - 👋 Hi, I’m @SahidBit
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning programming language and studying software engineering
+- 🌱 I’m currently learning programming languages and studying Computer engineering
-- 💞️ I’m looking to collaborate on java,operating system and network Security code
+- 💞️ I’m looking to collaborate on programming in java,python,javascript and network Security code
-- 📫 How to reach me +903591039301
+- 📫 How to reach me  Email: Sahidmustapha28@gmail.com

 <!---
 SahidBit/SahidBit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.